About | Nomination Criteria

 | Online Nomination Form | Printable Nomination Form | Submit a photo

-Reed presented National Association of Secretaries of State Medallion Awards to TreeTop President and CEO Tom Stokes and Jim’s Pharmacy owner Joe Cammack during the ceremony.
-The Medallion Award recognizes civic engagement, voter education efforts, government services and a commitment to giving back to the community.
+Wyman presented the winners with a certificate and a National Association of Secretaries of State Medallion Award, which recognizes civic engagement, voter education efforts, government services and a commitment to giving back to the community.

 “It’s such an honor for me to present these deserving companies with this award,” Wyman said.
 “There are so many businesses, big and small, that make a difference by donating money, items or volunteers toward worthy causes.
 It makes me proud that we have so many generous companies here in Washington.”

 Five other businesses were recognized by Wyman for their community efforts: Cedar Grove Composting, Inc. (Seattle); Pacific Alliance Title (Yakima); KHQ Television (Spokane); Stormans (Olympia); and Valley Athletic Club (Tumwater).